 Helping health and social care students

-For many years students following Health and Social Care Studies at Birmingham Metropolitan College have completed placements at Care First.
-Typically students work across a range of settings either at our premises in Great Barr or in one of the many community hubs where we deliver skills training.
-Students have the option to return to Care First to complete further work experience.
-The feedback we get from both the students and the college is always very positive.
+For many years, students following Health and Social Care Studies at Birmingham Metropolitan College have completed placements at Care First.
+Typically, students work across a range of locations either at our premises at Great Barr or in one of the many community hubs where we deliver skills training.
+Students may be offered the option to return to us to complete further work experience.
+We receive very positive from both students and the college alike.

 I have learnt a lot about working with adults with disabilities, it’s given me a good insight into life in my chosen job career.

 A warm rapport has been developed with both the client group and the staff team, who have made positive remarks about the students’ progress.

 Over the last two years we have worked with a local secondary school to give pupils who are experiencing difficulty in engaging with education the opportunity to experience a different form of education.
 They have been invited to attend one of our practical workshops to work alongside our tutors and students with mild to moderate learning disabilities.